massimo-galiffa/SoundScape/README.md

-This Project was made for the GIBB Module 322 by Massimo Galiffa
+This Project was made for the GIBB Module 322 by Massimo Galiffa, (Needs improvement)